Atlanta Food Guide featuring some of the best places to eat in Atlanta and the metro area. We also feature our favorite cocktail bars.

 I tend to order vegetable plates when I go to places like this because I can't choose just one or two vegetables.

-Muss & Turner’s – They may just have the best burgers in the whole metro Atlanta area.
-But you don’t have to get a burger.
+Muss & Turner's - Any list of the best places to eat in Atlanta is likely to include Muss & Turner's.
+They may just have the best burgers in the whole metro Atlanta area.
+But you don't have to get a burger.
 They also have amazing chicken sandwiches, fish sandwiches, veggie sandwiches, and salads.

 I've only been here for lunch but I would guess the dinner menu is equally good.